ingchrist10/good-frontend-backend-/README.md

 3.  **Token Refresh:** An endpoint to obtain a new access token using a valid refresh token, implementing **refresh token rotation** and **blacklisting of old tokens**.
 4.  **Protected Endpoint:** A sample API endpoint that requires a valid access token for access.

-Ensure the implementation adheres to modern security best practices, including:
+Ensure the implementation adheres to modern se
-*